 Whether you want to call it an audio interface or a soundcard, if you make music on a Mac, PC, iPad or even iPhone, it makes sense to get the best box of I/O tricks that you possibly can.

-But how do you decide which audio interface you should buy in 2018, or even if you should buy a ThunderBolt audio interface?
+But how do you decide which USB audio interface you should buy in 2018, or even if you should buy a ThunderBolt audio interface?
 Well, the product for one person might not be the best one for another.

-Firstly, you need to decide how many inputs and outputs you need.
+Firstly, you need to decide how many audio inputs and outputs you need.
 If you're going to be recording lots of instruments at the same time - in a band, for example - then multiple inputs will be very useful, but if you just plan on plugging in a mic or guitar once in a while, a 2-in device will be sufficient.